-HS-051 TRANSITION TO 4 Units REGISTERED NURSE
+HS-055 TRANSITION TO 4 Units REGISTERED NURSE (formerly HS-051)

-This course focuses on the role of the registered nurse as covered in the first year of the associate degree program.
-Skills lab and clinical practice focus on the application of therapeutic nursing interventions and critical thinking behaviors with selected client populations.
-This course facilitates the transition of LVN into the second year of the RN program.
-Students may choose the credit/no credit grading option.
+This course focuses on preparing the student for assuming the role of the registered nurse, as covered in the first year of the associate degree program.
+Skills lab and clinical practice focus on the application of therapeutic nursing interventions and critical thinking behaviors in select client populations.
+The course facilitates the transition of LVN into the second year of the RN program.

-Lecture Hours: 54 Lab Hours: 54 Repeatable: No Grading: 0 Prerequisite: ENG 1A, MATH 57, BI 22, PSY 1, CH 4 or 1 year high school chemistry.
-Licensure as a Vocational Nurse.
+Lecture Hours: 54 Lab Hours: 54 Repeatable: No Grading: O Prerequisite: BI-015, BI-022, BI-023, ENG-001A, MATH-050 or

+54, and licensure as a Vocational Nurse